Escape Seattle's football frenzy

 Breakwater Bistro & Tasting Room

 Settle in by the sea at Breakwater Bistro & Tasting Room, where panoramic ocean views meet laid-back west coast cuisine.
 Sample from a curated tasting menu, featuring local seafood, craft brews, and standout regional wines.
 The relaxed vibe and sunsets over the water, where the day melts into pastels above the Olympic mountains, make it a quintessentially Victoria dining experience.
+If you brought your car or bike, it's just a 5-minute ride from the Parliament Buildings to the breakwater, but it's also a beautiful 20-minute walk through Victoria's historic James Bay neighbourhood.

 Local tip: A stroll down the Ogden Point Breakwater offers some of the best sunset strolls around.
 Grab an ice cream cone and enjoy the walk!

-Day 3: Blooms & brushtrokes
+Day three: Blooms & brushtrokes

 The Butchart Gardens